yanis92300/inspect_ai/README.md

 This repository contains a series of experiments to evaluate the ability of GPT-4o mini to understand drug-drug interactions using various approaches.
 The experiments cover both generic and brand names, as well as different querying strategies.

-# Drug Interaction Experiments

-This repository contains a series of experiments to evaluate the ability of GPT-4o mini to understand drug-drug interactions using various approaches.
-The experiments cover both generic and brand names, as well as different querying strategies.

 ## Prerequisite

 Before running the experiments, ensure the following setup steps are completed: